ireapps/coding-for-journalists/1_start/README.md

 This exercise has three files:

-- **var.py**: A Python script with some variables of different types, like integers, lists and dictionaries.
+- **var.py**: A Python script with some variables of different types like integers, lists and dictionaries.

-- **exercises.py**: A file that gives a list of exercises in the form of comments -- guidance on how to manipulate the variables in **var.py**.
-It's also the place we can write code to save for future reference; nearly everything we do in this task will use iPython.
+- **exercises.py**: A file that gives a list of exercises in the form of comments; guidance on how to manipulate the variables in **var.py**.
+It's also the place we can write code to save for future reference.
+Nearly everything we do in this task will use iPython.

-- **exercises_done.py**: Same as above, but will all the code filled in.
+- **exercises_done.py**: Same as above, but with all the code filled in.

 Opening iPython is as easy as typing ```ipython``` into PowerShell.